The sentence is already on the page when you realize you do not want it to be the first thing anyone reads.

 - Mark a hidden writing field about 55 x 75 mm.

-- Write 1 to 4 private lines inside that field.
+- Write 1 to 4 private lines inside that field, then circle the words that absolutely must remain hidden.

 - Let the ink dry completely before covering it.

-- Place tracing paper, vellum, or pale scrap over the writing if you want it softened.
+- Place tracing paper, vellum, or pale scrap over the writing if you want it softened; use an opaque scrap if the words are still too readable.

 - Build a collage panel 3 to 5 mm larger than the writing field on all sides.